-Susan Gage Caterers is committed to being a responsible environmental steward while delivering the highest level of catering services.
-Sustainable practices have long been a priority for us and starting in 2007 we began making significant changes to our business to integrate green practices into our operations and our event offerings.
-Every year look for new ways to be even more sustainable in all aspects of our business – even going as far as to construct our own compost bin, build our own herb and vegetable garden at our main commissary, and partner with a local farmer to provide the best in local and seasonal ingredients.
+SGC is committed to being a responsible steward of the environment while delivering the highest level of catering services.
+Sustainable practices have long been a priority for us.
+Starting in 2007 we began making significant changes to our business to integrate green practices into our operations and our event offerings.
+Every year, we look for new ways to be even more sustainable in all aspects of our business – even going as far as to construct our own compost bin, build our own herb and vegetable garden at our main commissary, and partner with local farmers to provide the best in local and seasonal ingredients.

-In 2008 we began working with DC-based environmental consulting firm Green Living Consulting and received a Silver Rating for our green efforts based on their certification, which looked at how sustainable we were in the areas of Energy, Water, Waste, Air Quality, Transportation, and promoting Eco-Awareness.
+In 2008 we began working with DC-based environmental consulting firm Green Living Consulting, receiving a Silver Rating for our sustainable efforts in the areas of Energy, Water, Waste, Air Quality, Transportation, and promoting Eco-Awareness.

-- Reducing our total greenhouse gas emissions by packing our delivery trucks full and routing them to make the least number of trips for each event.
+- Reducing our total greenhouse gas emissions by packing our delivery trucks full and routing them efficiently to make the fewest trips for each event.

-- Installing a programmable thermostat to better control our energy consumption at our main offices.
+- Installing a programmable thermostat to better control the energy consumption at our main office.

-- Adding an in-house water filtration system that allows us to fill our own bottles and provide still and sparkling water at almost every event – reducing the number of bottles we recycle by about 25,000 a year (not to mention the reduced carbon footprint from not having to buy and ship glass bottles every week).
+- Adding an in-house water filtration system that allows us to fill our own bottles and provide still and sparkling water at almost every event – reducing the number of bottles we recycle by about 35,000 each year (not to mention the reduced carbon footprint from not having to buy and ship glass bottles every week).